leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

       jupyter notebook --generate-config
       jupyter notebook password

-It  prompts you for a password, and store the hashed password in your ``jupyter_notebook_config.json``.
+It  prompts you to create a password for the Jupyter server, and store the hashed password in your ``jupyter_notebook_config.json``.

 You also need to uncomment and set these two lines in ``~/.jupyter/jupyter_notebook_config.py``.